 Siem Reap’s Old Market, or Psah Chas in Cambodian, is unique in that it caters equally to tourists and locals.
 Stall after stall sells souvenirs like t-shirts and decorative chopsticks, with many more hawking “genuine” silk scarves.
 Haggling is the norm with these items, and we partook in negotiating for our t-shirt and scarf.
 Were we successful in our haggling efforts?
 It’s hard to say for sure, but it’s all part of the Siem Reap experience.
 Locals meanwhile come to this same central market to shop for housewares and food.
 We’re not exactly sure who’s buying the bugs though…

 The streets of Siem Reap are filled with local shops selling a myriad of items from flip-flops to pickled vegetables.
-Whether you’re looking to buy or just window shopping like us, these shops offer a true feast for they eyes.
+Whether you’re looking to buy or just window shop like us, the variety of Siem Reap stores offer a true feast for the eyes.

 Hotel – Fancy Boutique Villa